ranon-rat/letsBuildACompiler/A LITTLE PHILOSOPHY.md

 To round out  the  series,  we  still  have a few items to cover.
 These include:

-   o Procedure calls, with and without parameters
+   - Procedure calls, with and without parameters

-   o Local and global variables
+   - Local and global variables

-   o Basic types, such as character and integer types
+   - Basic types, such as character and integer types

-   o Arrays
+   - Arrays

-   o Strings
+   - Strings

-   o User-defined types and structures
+   - User-defined types and structures

-   o Tree-structured parsers and intermediate languages
+   - Tree-structured parsers and intermediate languages

-   o Optimization
+   - Optimization

 These will all be  covered  in  future  installments.
 When we're finished, you'll have all the tools you need to design  and build